Existing Patrol Member?

 Patrol dates and hours are contracted between the Club and the City of Wanneroo with whom we have a Life Saving Agreement.
 The patrolling season is generally on Sunday Mornings from the last weekend in October through to the last weekend in March/early April.
 Patrol hours are usually 8.00am – 12pm.
 Patrol commitments are every 3rd Sunday.

 How can you become a patrolling member?

 YSLSC has its own qualified volunteer trainers who conduct Bronze Medallion (BM) and Surf Rescue Certificate (SRC) courses.
 Course length depends on how many candidates are in the group, as well as the learning capability of the individuals.
-Each course involves 2 – 3 hours, one night a week, plus 3 to 4 hours on either a Saturday or Sunday.
-The course length on average is 6 – 8 weeks.
+Each course involves 2 hours, one night a week, plus 2 hours Saturday & Sunday.

 Note: The Club does not teach you how to swim.
 You do need to be able to swim 400m in 9 minutes when you commence training for your Bronze Medallion and 200m in 5 minutes when you commence training for your SRC.

 Would you like more information?

 Contact our Director of Lifesaving, Joshua Colotti for more information: firstname.lastname@example.orgEnrol Today